talama/talama.dev/src/data/blog/_2025/_sokets_python/sockets_python_1.md

 6. **Handle the end of the connection**.
    When the client connection closes, the server moves on to the next accepted connection (if any), or goes back to listening on the bound port.

-Now that everythin is, hopefully clear, lets start writing some code!
+Now that everything is hopefully clear, let's start writing some code!

 ### Creating a socket object